department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/banner-intake-request.md

 ## Description

-[Write a brief description with the context of the request.
-Feel free to add any additional info here if you need to.]
+[Provide a brief description for this request.
+Please add any additional details here that will help our team understand the request]

 ## What do you need?